Mars and Moon satellite measured mean surface temperatures comparison: 210 K and 220 K

 Mars /Moon albedo determined solar irradiation absorption ability

-2. If Mars and Moon had the same exactly albedo, their satellites measured temperatures would have been exactly the same.
+2. If Mars and Moon had the same exactly albedo, their satellite measured mean surface temperatures would have been exactly the same.

-3. Mars and Moon have two major differences which eliminate each other:
+3. Mars and Moon have two major differences which equate each other:

 The first major difference is the distance from the sun both Mars and Moon have.